kleopatra999/parnham.github.com/_posts/2013-06-08-darting-in-and-out.md

 developed for use in the [Qui](http://www.psi-ltd.com/biometrics) project.

-#### Legato

-Our instrumentation system, [Legato](http://www.emergent-design.co.uk/legato), makes heavy use of javascript for its single page front-end and due to the complexity we developed it using mootools to provide pseudo-classes with inheritance.

-I feel that Legato would benefit greatly from porting to Dart which would make the code more manageable and simpler to extend further.
-Unfortunately we don't have time to work on this at the moment but it is definitely on the ever expanding agenda.

 ### Conclusion

 Dart is a very promising project which can greatly improve the development experience